docknetwork/api-docs/source/index.html.md

 Return a list of all registries created by the user.
 The list is returned with the registry id and policy of the revocation registry.

 <aside class="notice">
-For now, only one policy is supported, and each registry is owned by a single DID, called `OneOf`.
+For now, only one policy is supported, and each registry is owned by a single DID.
 </aside>